-Another piece of evidence indicating that Thai officials continued to be sympathetic toward the anti-French forces in Indochina is contained in a 29 July 1948 document from the Thai Vice-Consul in Saigon to the Foreign Minister.
-This stated that Saigon newspapers had received information from the French authorities reporting on the anti-Vietnamese feelings harbored by the Thai.
-The Vice-Consul, Wikrom Ninnat, who was then in charge of the Thai Consulate-General in Saigon, regarded this information as a deliberate French effort to incite a split between Vietnam and Thailand.
-In the document Wikrom commented that, "Knowing that the Vietnamese hope for Thai assistance, the French are afraid of co-operation between Vietnam and Thailand, and they are taking every opportunity to try to create bad feelings between the two peoples."
-The Proposition of the Saight Propositi tary mission to visit Indochina.
-Phibun accepted this proposal, and on 21 August 1948 the French Legation in Bangkok issued a formal invitation for the visit.79 The military mission, made up of seven members led by Lt.
-Gen. Kat, visited Saigon from 14 to 21 September 1948.
-The French gave the mission a hospitable welcome as they sought to gain the co-operation of the Thai military to halt the use of Thailand as a sanctuary for Indochina's liberation movements and to put a stop to the smuggling of weapons into Indochina.80
+Another piece of evidence indicating that Thai officials continued to be sympathetic toward the anti-French forces in Indochina is contained in a 29 July 1948 document from the Thai vice-consul in Saigon to the Thai foreign minister.
+This stated that Saigon newspapers had received information from the French authorities reporting on the anti-Vietnamese feelings harbored by the Thais.
+The vice-consul, Wikrom Ninnat, who was then in charge of the Thai consulate-general in Saigon, regarded this information as a deliberate French effort to incite a split between Vietnam and Thailand.
+In the document Wikrom commented that, "Knowing that the Vietnamese hope for Thai assistance, the French are afraid of cooperation between Vietnam and Thailand, and they are taking every opportunity to try to create bad feelings between the two peoples."
+"79

+To improve Franco-Thai relations, a former French military attaché who had been stationed in Thailand visited Bangkok, and at his reception party he proposed to Phibun the invitation of a Thai military mission to visit Indochina.
+Phibun accepted this proposal, and on 21 August 1948 the French legation in Bangkok issued a formal invitation for the visit.
+The military mission, made up of seven members led by Lt.
+Gen. Kat Katsongkhram, deputy commander-in-chief of the Thai Army and commander of the First Military Region, visited Saigon from 14 to 21 September 1948.
+The French gave the mission a hospitable time as they sought to gain the cooperation of the Thai military to halt the use of Thailand as a sanctuary for Indochina's liberation movements and to put a stop to the smuggling of weapons into Indochina that were being acquired in Thailand.